joemiller/joemiller.me-intro-to-sensu/intro-to-sensu.md

 sensu-dashboard
 ---------------
-A simple web GUI that shows the current state of your Sensu checks and allows you to perform actions like temporarily silencing specific checks or nodes.
+Web dashboard providing an overview of the current state of your Sensu infrastructure and the ability to perform actions, such as temporarily silencing alerts.

 Installing
 ==========
 As you start to explore Sensu you will find that it was built from the start to be used in conjunction with a CM tool such as Chef or Puppet.
 However, for the purposes of this article I will walk through a simple manual install.

+This article covers installation of Sensu via RPM on CentOS-5 and CentOS-6.
+Debian/ubuntu and derivatives are not covered in this guide, but many of the same steps will apply.
+At this time there are no .deb packages for the Sensu components so you will have to install Sensu from gem (ie: `gem install sensu sensu-dashboard`).
+Hopefully soon we will have native .deb packages for the Sensu components.

 You will probably want to use Sensu with Chef or Puppet soon after you get bootstrapped (of course you're already using a modern CM tool in your infrastructure anyway, right?)
 There are good [Chef](https://github.com/sonian/sensu/tree/master/dist/chef) and [Puppet](https://github.com/sonian/sensu/tree/master/dist/puppet) recipes in the github repos that can help you get going fairly quickly.
 There are also a few community members working on improving these pieces so should get even better over time.

 Additionally, the original dev platform for Sensu was Ubuntu but work has been done to help make it a little more CentOS/RHEL-friendly.
 I'm going to use CentOS 5 and 6 in this article just because I'm more familiar with this platform than the debian/ubuntu family.
 In any case, it shouldn't matter too much because the purpose of this article is to show you Sensu.

-We will use 2 nodes, one will be our server and the other will just be a simple client (perhaps it's your web server).
-To get started we'll need to install the following:
+We will use 2 nodes, one will be our server and the other will be a simple client, with the following bits on each:

+Server:
+- rabbitmq
+- redis
+- sensu-server, sensu-client, sensu-api, sensu-dashboard

+Client:
+- sensu-client

 Install a Sensu server node
 ===========================

 Install rabbitmq
 ----------------
-We will use the rabbit install guide from here as a reference: http://www.rabbitmq.com/install-rpm.html
+We will base our approach on the rabbit install guide from here: [http://www.rabbitmq.com/install-rpm.html](http://www.rabbitmq.com/install-rpm.html)

 (CentOS 5 only) We need to install both the EPEL-5 and epel-erlang yum repos.
 The EPEL-5 yum repo contains the older R12B version of Erlang which would work fine with rabbit except we wouldn't have access to SSL nor the web management plugins.
 Thus, we'll be installing a newer Erlang from the `epel-erlang` repo which provides R14B for cent5.